 » Best hotels in Beyoğlu

-Another hotspot for travellers is the Beyoglu area.
+Another hotspot for travelers is the Beyoglu area.
 I love it!
-This is where we stayed in Istanbul on our second and third trip.
+This is where we stayed in Istanbul on our second and third trips.
 If you fancy a lively place you should book your hotel there.
-Close enough to all the tourist attractions (you can use tram, metro and boat to reach most of the sites), surrounded by street food, local shops and with a buzzy nightlife.
-It´s the type of all in one package!
+Close enough to all the tourist attractions (you can use tram, metro, and boat to reach most of the sites), surrounded by street food, local shops and with a buzzy nightlife.
+It’s the type of all in one package!

 Karaköy is definitely not the prettiest area (the buildings are old or in construction) but worth the visit.
-I know we are not talking about what to do in Istanbul yet, but one of the places you must visit is the Julius Meinl Coffee Shop in Karaköy.
+I know we are not talking about what to do in Istanbul yet, but one of the places you must visit is the Karabatak Cafe in Karaköy.
 Enjoy a gourmet cappuccino while watching the fashion Turks pass by.

 One stone way from Taksim Square, this place is full of bars, clubs and restaurants.
-It´s not the cheapest part of the neighbourhood, however budget travellers would definitely save some money on food and leisure there, if you can find places for all tastes and pockets.
+It’s not the cheapest part of the neighborhood, however, budget travelers would definitely save some money on food and leisure there, if you can find places for all tastes and pockets.

-My suggestion of nice hotels in Istanbul – Beyoglu is:
+My suggestion for nice hotels in Istanbul – Beyoglu is:

 Nice and comfortable rooms, because of the location it can be a little noisy during night-time, but you are in the heart of the city.
 Breakfast included!

-Here your neighbour will be the Galata Tower, nice isn´t it?!
+Here your neighbor will be the Galata Tower, nice isn’t it?!
 Breakfast included, bar service and restaurant.
-All the facilities and pamper you need in one of the busiest areas of Istanbul.
+All the facilities and pampering you need in one of the busiest areas of Istanbul.

 » Best hotels in Taksim

-Taksim neighbourhood is famous for luxurious hotels likes Intercontinental, Hilton and Hyatt.
+Taksim neighborhood is famous for luxurious hotels like Intercontinental, Hilton and Hyatt.
 There you can find a nice room and a fully equipped apartment, most of them come with an expensive price tag though.